 NHL Game Summary - Columbus at San Jose

-San Jose, CA (Sports Network) - Patrick Marleau scored twice, including once shorthanded, to guide the unbeaten San Jose Sharks to a 5-2 victory over the Columbus Blue Jackets.
+Glendale, AZ (Sports Network) - Jonathan Cheechoo scored twice in the third period to lift the San Jose Sharks to a 4-2 win over the Columbus Blue Jackets at HP Pavilion.

 Marco Sturm and Alyn McCauley also scored for the Sharks, who returned home after a six-game road trip to post their fifth straight win on home ice.
 Evgeni Nabokov made 24 saves in the victory, San Jose's second straight.

 Pascal Leclaire was brilliant in net for Columbus despite giving up all four goals.
 The rookie goaltender, playing in just his second career game, finished with 34 stops, but it was not enough to keep the Blue Jackets from remaining winless in their last 11 road tilts (0-8-3).